srt0422/morpheus-quickstart-node/README.md

 Deploy all services with Docker:

 - Ensure that Docker is pre-installed on your system
-- Rename the provided `.env.sample` file to `.env` and update variables as necessary
 - Utilize the [deploy-local.sh](cloud/deploy-local.sh) script to stand-up all services with Docker
 - The status of started container can be verified using `docker ps -a`.